Some

 and Imam Tabari*

-perhaps the cause of the peculiarly Islamic view that polytheism is
+this incident is the cause of the peculiarly Islamic view that

 Allah forgiveth not that partners should be set up with